raedahgroup/dcrtxmatcher/README.md

-** Dcrtxmatcher server for join split transaction Dcrtxmatcher refers dicemix and coinshuffle++ to perform coinjoin as in https://crypsys.mmci.uni-saarland.de/projects/FastDC/paper.pdf
+** Dcrtxmatcher server for join split transaction.

+Dcrtxmatcher refers dicemix and coinshuffle++ to perform coinjoin as in https://crypsys.mmci.uni-saarland.de/projects/FastDC/paper.pdf

 Dicemix uses flint libs to solve polynomial to get roots as peer's output address.So we need to build flint libs and dependency.